main banner

 Late on Saint Patrick's night 1943, the area round Bawnboy, County Cavan received some very unexpected visitors.

-Many miles away from those terrible conflicts this 'Beau' found its self lost over the border area of County Cavan in Ireland and County Fermanagh in Northern Ireland.
-It's crash report say's that it's pilot hatch blew open and the maps were sucked out.
+This Beaufighter found itself lost over the border area of County Cavan in Ireland and County Fermanagh in Northern Ireland.
+The RAF crash report recorded that it's pilot hatch blew open and the maps were sucked out.
 Flying from Port Ellen, Islay in Scotland, the two crew of 304 Ferry Training Unit (FTU) abandoned their aircraft close to the border.
 Their stricken fighter bomber flew on until impacting next to Saint Mogue's Island.

 In 2004 I was contacted by two locals from the area of Bawnboy, inquiring if I might have more detailed information.
 Nigel, a Templeport resident, told, "I live very near St Mogue's Island and as a child in the fifties and early sixties used to love rowing to the island when the lake was low and finding pieces of the plane.
 Of course most of it had been taken away by the Irish Army very soon after the accident and there were only pieces of aluminium cladding, spars and other small pieces of twisted metal left to find.
 Many people at the time used to feed their chickens off pieces of the flat sections.
 It is still possible to find pieces of aluminium in the water although tourists have found and taken away most of them now".